bramba2000/spin-presentation/slides.md

 <v-click>
 <br>

-If instead of a variable is provided at least one costant value or an enum value, the statement is executable _only if the message attributes match the provided constants_
+If instead of a variable is provided at least one constant value or an enum value, the statement is executable _only if the message attributes match the provided constants_
 <arrow x1="500" y1="420" x2="600" y2="240" color="#581845" width="4" arrowSize="1" />
 </v-click>